Monterroso/OS/doc/project1.md

 The only time that priority changes is when a thread waits for a lock and the lock's priority is less than the thread.
 Must be changed in `lock_acquire()`.

 ### Conditional variables
 For the conditional variables, we will just have an extra variable to hold the priority and when we need to handle it, we use a `list_max()` like the others to find the highest priority one.
 Change in `cond_signal()` to go for the max priority thread.
 We modded threads to show their priorities so when a conditional variable is satisfied and something needs to wake up, we check all threads for highest priority using `list_max()` to wake it up.
+We want to be sure to keep track of all threads that have donated to us.
+So we use a hashmap to store each lock and how much that lock has donated to this thread.
+Thus, when we release this lock, we can then get the amount it donated, and then subtract that from our current priority.

 ### Acquire a lock
 There isnt much to do here except add the lock to the locklist with its priority.